isomerpages/moe-peicaisec/_dsa/Direct School Admissions (DSA).md

 </table>
 <p><strong>&nbsp;SELECTION PROCESS BY THE SCHOOL</strong>
 </p>
-<p>All shortlisted applicants will be notified via email from 30<sup> </sup>June
+<p>All shortlisted applicants will be notified via email from 29 Jun 2026
-2025 onwards to attend an interview and or a trial/audition (<em>only applicable to sports and performing arts</em>) that would be conducted between 30 June 2025 and 4 September 2025.</p>
+onwards to attend an interview and or a trial/audition (<em>only applicable to sports and performing arts</em>) that would be conducted between 29 Jun 2026 till 28 Aug 2026.</p>
 <p>Students who are shortlisted to attend the interview/trial/audition are
 to report to the school’s General Office where the teacher overseeing the DSA Exercise will meet the students to provide further instructions.</p>